-In summary, the reviewed studies support the notion that movement representations are ordered chronologically since the presentation of a (static) image of a movement seems to automatically activate the visual representation of the next state of that movement, which suggests that humans have knowledge about the chronological order of familiar actions.
+In summary, the reviewed studies support the notion that movement representations are ordered chronologically as the presentation of a (static) image of a movement seems to automatically activate the visual representation of the next state of that movement, which suggests that humans have knowledge about the chronological order of familiar actions.
 In other words, humans expect movement sequences to appear in the order in which they commonly occur.
-Here, we aimed to test the existence of temporally ordered movement representations and their influence on our perception using a novel approach.
-We hypothesised that our perception of temporal order might be biased when temporally-ordered movement representations are activated.
-To investigate this, we used a temporal order judgment task (TOJ): a classical psychophysical paradigm frequently employed to examine the processing times of information in different modalities (Hendrich, Strobach, Buss, Mueller, & Schubert, 2012; Sternberg & Knoll, 1973) and the prioritisation of visual information (e.g., Ariga, Yamada, & Yamani, 2016 for object affordances; Constable, Welsh, Huffman, & Pratt, 2019 for self-relevant stimuli; Rajsic, Perera, & Pratt, 2017 for valued stimuli).
+Here, we aimed to test the existence of temporallyordered movement representations and their influence on our perception using a novel approach.
+We hypothesised that our perception of temporal order might be biased when temporally ordered movement representations are activated.
+To investigate this, we used a temporal-order judgement task: a classical psychophysical paradigm frequently employed to examine the processing times of information in different modalities (Hendrich et al., 2012; Sternberg & Knoll, 1973) and the prioritisation of visual information (e.g., Ariga et al., 2016, for object affordances; Constable et al., 2019, for self-relevant stimuli; Rajsic et al., 2017, for valued stimuli).
 In our experiment, participants were presented with two images depicting different phases of a movement.
 The images were either presented simultaneously or separated by temporal offsets of various durations.
 The temporal offset separating the two images is referred to as stimulus onset asynchrony (SOA).
 Participants were asked to indicate which of the two images was displayed first.
-We hypothesized that when participants were uncertain about the presentation order due to the simultaneous presentation of the images or to short SOAs, the activation of ordered movement representations may result in a bias to prioritise movement order over the order of image presentation.
+We hypothesised that when participants were uncertain about the presentation order due to the simultaneous presentation of the images or to short SOAs, the activation of ordered movement representations may result in a bias to prioritise movement order over the order of image presentation.
 In other words, we hypothesise that mental representations may act as a prior that increases the participants' tendency to report the picture depicting the earlier movement phase to have occurred first even when it actually occurred simultaneously with, or shortly after, the picture showing a later movement phase.
-Note that, in theory, the TOJ-task is purely perceptual as in order to perform this task successfully the picture content does not have to be evaluated and motor expertise should not be required.
+Note that, in theory, the temporal-order judgement task is purely perceptual as to perform this task successfully, the picture content does not have to be evaluated and motor expertise should not be required.
 However, as image content is difficult to ignore, it often affects performance.